parinpan/twido/README.md

         "accessSecret": "<YOUR_ACCESS_TOKEN_SECRET>"
     }
     ```
-    - Setup your Rebrandly URL Shortener service credentials key and put them in these lines, setup the active field to *false* when you don't need this service (optional)
+    - Setup your Rebrandly URL Shortener service credential key and put them in these lines, setup the active field to *false* when you don't need this service (optional)

     ```json
     "urlShortener": {